syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 # Timeline view

-`TimelineView` Xamarin.Forms scheduler displays the dates in horizontal time axis with the desired day's count.
-You can see the past or future dates by scrolling right or left.
+`TimelineView` displays the dates in horizontal time axis with the desired day's count.
+You can see the past or future dates by scrolling to the right or left.
 Each view displays events accurately across the time slots with an intuitive drag-and-drop feature.
-Provides support to highlight selected region of time slots and handle interaction.
+It provides support to highlight the selected region of time slots and handle interaction.

 {% tabs %}
 {% highlight xaml %}